KiranLDA/captain_scales/README.md

-# The impact oof planning scale on protected area size and connectivity
+# The impact of planning scale on protected area size and connectivity

 This repository contains the supporting information for the publication, whereby:
 * **captain_code** contains the version of CAPTAIN used in the analysis